eprev/eprev.org/_drafts/introduction-to-css-explorer.md

 $ node-specificity parse v8.css --label=v8 --output=v8.json
 ~~~

-We’ve created a profile for each CSS files since we want to observe changings over the time.
+We’ve created a profile for each CSS file since we want to observe changings over the time.
 If you use
 more than one CSS file on your website, you have to create a profile for all of them, for instance:

 ~~~